 - Plan a picnic with friends and family

-Aspirations and Desires
+Aspirations and Desires Needs Of Self-Care

 Your wants and desires are just as important as your basic needs.
 We are such intelligent beings that we want more out of life than food, water, and shelter.
 Do you have places you always wanted to travel to, a dream car you’ve always wanted to own, or an ideal career you envision yourself in?
 These are all examples of our aspirations and desires that shouldn’t be ignored!
 They give us something to look forward to or to work for even.
 In some cases, they can even be your purpose and passion in life.

-As adults, but especially as mothers, we tend to push our dreams to the side as adulting and motherhood is difficult.
+As adults, but especially as mothers, we tend to push our dreams to the side as adulting and motherhood are difficult.
 But I encourage you to not give up on what you desire out of life, no matter how big.
-We only get one life, so why spend it doing things you don’t want to.
+We only get one life, so why spend it doing things you don’t want to?
 The world is a big place filled with so much opportunity and endless possibilities, don’t settle for less; pursue your passions!

 Here Are Some Examples for Aspirations and Desires: